weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-1-setup-troubleshooting.md

 <img src="images/setup.png" style="width:100%; border:1em solid #32324b;" />
 <p></p>
-You will begin by deploying an app to your local development laptop using Docker Compose, and then you'll move on to a more production type environment where you'll set up a Kubernetes cluster that networks containers with Weave Net, and deploy your application to it.
+You will begin by deploying an app to your local development laptop using Docker Compose, and then move on to a more production type environment where you'll set up a Kubernetes cluster that networks containers with Weave Net, and deploy your application to it.

 ##A Video Overview